realmcu/HoneyGUI/doc/en/tool/Resource/image.md

 ## Image format conversion
 Convert pictures in various formats into RGB raw pictures
 * Open the converter.
-Please refer to the Tool section for the download link of the image conversion tool:[Image Convert Tool](../index.md)
+Please refer to this section for the download link of the image conversion tool: [Tool](../index.md)
 * The operation steps and detailed instructions are as follows:

 <br/>